-The call for application for the 2019 Global Minority Rights Summer School is now open!
 For more information please visit the dedicated website of the GMRSS

 Following the tradition of previous years, the National University of Public Service hosted again for the 6th time the Global Minority Rights Summer School in 2018 in cooperation with the Tom Lantos Institute and the Middlesex University of London.
 The main focus point of this year’s summer school was: „The law and politics of global minority rights: Are norms and institutions failing us?”
 Considering that the recent events, such as the rise of populism, growing number of economic migrants and refugees have shaken the very foundation of norms and institutions governing minority rights, the participants were looking for answers to several questions: How effective are traditional minority rights norms and institutions in this changing landscape?
 How can civil society actors navigate existing frameworks in their work on protecting minorities?
 What developments must be made in order to ensure that minority rights norms and institutions are equipped to deal with the contemporary issues that minority groups face?